-Local Government Act 1995 2.10 (Councillors) 5.41 (CEO) 5.44 (Employees) Code of Conduct
+Local Government Act 1995 2.10 (Councillors) 5.41 (CEO) 5.44 (Employees) Shire of Dardanup relevant Codes of Conduct

-All Council and Senior Staff have free reasonable use of the refreshment facilities in the Council Chambers.
+All Elected Members and Executive Staff have free reasonable use of the refreshment facilities in the Council Chambers.

 Councillors have the authority to extend reasonable use of those facilities to members of the community provided the occasion is to the benefit of the Shire Community.